Quarantine Visuals: Turning Confusing Rules into Clear Guidance

 Theory of Change

-If we replaced text-heavy instructions with a visual, calendar-based format, residents could more easily see when isolation began and ended.
-I proposed this concept after noticing recurring confusion during case interviews.
-I sketched and tested the first prototypes, then worked with designers and clinical staff to refine icons, colors, and plain-language labels that reflected CDC guidance.
+I believed a visual calendar could make guidance easier to follow.
+By replacing text-heavy instructions with a calendar format, residents could quickly see when isolation began and ended.
+I proposed this concept after hearing repeated confusion during case interviews.
+I sketched and tested the first prototypes, then worked with designers and clinical staff to refine icons, colors, and plain-language labels based on CDC guidance.
 The tool used everyday visual cues to make public health guidance intuitive and actionable.

 Impact

 The visual aid was deployed across the city’s testing and contact tracing programs, improving communication consistency and comprehension.
 It became a core training tool for hundreds of public health staff and was later shared with other health departments and community organizations.
-The approach demonstrated how clinical accuracy and design thinking can work together to make complex information clear and practical for the public.
+The project demonstrated how design and empathy can work together to make complex information clear and useful